Shamslux/DataEngineering/Data_Engineering_Course_XPE/Data Engineering Course XPE.md

 ### Answered Questions

-Note: When I retrieved the challenge document from the first module, I noticed that it asked to create the entire project, but I couldn't find the questions to be answered, except for the test I had already completed, which had few SQL query questions, with many others being theoretical aspects of what we had seen.
+**Note**: When I retrieved the challenge document from the first module, I noticed that it asked to create the entire project, but I couldn't find the questions to be answered, except for the test I had already completed, which had few SQL query questions, with many others being theoretical aspects of what we had seen.

 Because of this, I created 8 questions adapted to what I had also adapted from the final project of the first module.
 Many things are quite simple, I know, but the project itself is very basic, educational stuff.